-Space2 adopted on November 9, 2015 an organisation, management and control model as per Legislative Decree No. 231/2001 ("231 Model");

-- the Board of Directors of the Issuer on April 10, 2017 appointed, for three financial years from that in which the Merger becomes effective, Messrs.
-Alessandro De Nicola, Raoul Francesco Vitulo and Giorgio Martellino as the company's Supervisory Board, in accordance with the first paragraph, letter b) and the fourth paragraph of Article 6 of Legislative Decree No. 231/2001, assigning them the duties, lines of reporting and powers indicated in the 231 Model adopted by the company; - the Italian subsidiaries of Avio, ELV S.p.A. and SE.CO.SV.IM. adopted, respectively, on November 25, 2008 and April 11, 2008, the first version of its organisation, management and control model, subsequently both updating to the "October 2015 3rd version" adopted by motion of their Corporate Boards respectively on March 15, 2016 and January 28, 2016, with (i) ELV S.p.A. appointing its Supervisory Board as Francesco Libri, Cristina Marabottini and Giorgio Martellino (the latter resigning on September 7, 2017), and (ii) SE.CO.SV.IM.
-S.r.l. establishing a single person supervisory board as Francesco Libri; - with regards to the overseas subsidiaries of Avio, the Board of Directors of the incorporated company approved at the meeting of September 23, 2008 adoption of the "231 Guidelines for the Group overseas companies", subsequently updated to its 2nd Version of April 2015 with motion of October 2, 2015, recommending to them adoption and application of these guidelines.
+- Space2 adopted on November 9, 2015 an organisation, management and control model as per Legislative Decree No. 231/2001 ("231 Model"); - the Board of Directors of the Issuer on April 10, 2017 appointed, for three financial years from that in which the Merger becomes effective, Messrs.
+Alessandro De Nicola, Raoul Francesco Vitulo and Giorgio Martellino as the company's Supervisory Board, in accordance with the first paragraph, letter b) and the fourth paragraph of Article 6 of Legislative Decree No. 231/2001, assigning them the duties, lines of reporting and powers indicated in the 231 Model adopted by the company; - the Italian subsidiaries of Avio, ELV S.p.A. (now Spacelab S.p.A.) and SE.CO.SV.IM. adopted, respectively, on November 25, 2008 and April 11, 2008, the first version of its organisation, management and control model, subsequently both updating to the "October 2015 3rd version" adopted by motion of their Corporate Boards respectively on March 15,

+2016 and January 28, 2016.
+The supervisory boards are represented by (i) a single-member supervisory board in the person of Cinthia Pinotti for ELV S.p.A (now Spacelab S.p.A) and (ii) a Supervisory board composed of Giuseppe Pedrizzi and Letizia Macri for SE.CO.SV.IM.
+S.r.l.;

+- with regards to the overseas subsidiaries of Avio, the Board of Directors of the incorporated company approved at the meeting of September 23, 2008 adoption of the "231 Guidelines for the Group overseas companies", subsequently updated to its 2nd Version of April 2015 with motion of October 2, 2015, recommending to them adoption and application of these guidelines. - The 231 Model was subsequently updated on June 28, 2017 and most recently with the resolution of November 8, 2018, in order to incorporate, among other things, the new regulations introduced by Law No. 179 of November 30, 2017, implementing "Provisions for the protection of whistleblowers reporting offences or irregularities that become known to them within the bounds of a private or public employment contract".